 Levy means a levy or levies payable to the Society under the Commodity Levies Act 1990.

-Member means each person who is deemed to be a Member in accordance with Rule 8 unless he or she indicates, in accordance with Rule 12.3 that he or she does not wish to be a Member and Membership shall be construed accordingly.
+Member means each person who is a Member in accordance with Rule 8 unless he or she indicates, in accordance with Rule 12.3 that he or she does not wish to be a Member and Membership shall be construed accordingly.

 Members’ Register means the register of Members maintained by the Society pursuant to Rule 11.